Aboriginal culture at the origin of art

 Contemporary art

 1984 marked the official return of painting with the exhibition Onde está você, geração 80?
 (Where are you, 1980s generation?).
-The exhibition brought together 123 artists in Rio de Janeiro, most of them newcomers to the art world, who together offered a fresh take on painting.
+It brought together 123 artists in Rio de Janeiro, most of them beginners, who offered a fresh take on painting.

-The MAC, Rio's contemporary art museum, located in Niteroi, boasts a rich collection of contemporary Brazilian artists.
-A new museum, the Museu de arte do Rio (MAR), offers temporary collections of contemporary art and photography.
+The MAC, Rio's contemporary art museum in Niteroi, designed by Niemeyer's skilful pencils, boasts a rich collection of contemporary Brazilian artists.
+The Museu de arte do Rio (MAR) offers temporary collections of contemporary art and photography.
 Near Belo Horizonte, contemporary art enthusiasts can visit the magnificent Inhotim Park.
-Here is a selection of contemporary art figures:
+The figures of contemporary art, very well known in Brazil, struggle to transcend the country's borders.

-Hélio Oiticica, painter and sculptor, a pioneer of concrete art in Brazil.
-Oiticica died at the age of 43 in 1980, but left behind an important body of work, respected by international critics.
+Hélio Oiticica, painter and sculptor, pioneered concrete art in Brazil.
+Oiticica died at the age of 43 in 1980, but left an important body of work, respected by international critics.

 Romero Britto, born in Recife in 1963, represents pop art.
 Inspired by the modern masters, he uses many popular colors and themes in his work.
 The artist has also created a collection of everyday objects.